Limited-Trust in Social Network Games: Introduction

-However, evolutionary biology offers another explanation for unprompted generosity: partner selection.
-Studies such as \cite{barclay2004,barclay2007,sylwester2010,sylwester2013,barclay2013,barclay2016} consider various settings in which participants engage in 2-stage interactions: while partnered randomly during the first stage, participants decide who to partner with in the second stage.
-In each study, participants who were generous in the first stage were more desirable as partners in the second, and were more likely to be generous in the first stage if they knew beforehand about the second stage. \cite{barclay2007} also finds that generosity may be faked in the first round to take advantage of the partner in the second round. \cite{debove2015} conducts an empirical study which demonstrates that generosity and cooperation only tend to arise between partners of relatively similar opportunities. \cite{eisenbruch2019} empirically tests partner selection as a motivation for generosity with a competing theory, threat premium, which states that individuals are generous in order to avoid potential conflict or danger, and finds that partner selection is a far stronger motivator.
+However, evolutionary biology offers another explanation for non-selfish behavior: partner selection.
+Studies such as \cite{barclay2004,barclay2007,sylwester2010,sylwester2013,barclay2013,barclay2016} consider various settings in which participants engage in 2-stage interactions: after random partnerships in the first stage, participants select partners in the second stage.
+In each study, participants who were generous in the first stage were more desirable as partners in the second; participants were also more likely to be generous in the first stage to build their reputation if they had prior knowledge of the second stage. \cite{barclay2007} also finds that generosity may be faked in the first round to take advantage of the second-round partner. \cite{debove2015} conducts an empirical study which demonstrates that generosity and cooperation only tend to arise between partners of relatively similar opportunities. \cite{eisenbruch2019} empirically tests partner selection as a motivation for generosity with a competing theory, threat premium, which states that individuals are generous in order to avoid potential conflict or danger, and finds partner selection is a stronger motivator.
+Each study is also an example of evolutionary game theory, examining how behaviors evolve among groups over time and subsequent interactions.